Skip to content Skip to footer

 Canon Episcopi

-The Canon Episcopi was one of the most important ecclesiastical documents of the Middle Ages was the Canon Episcopi, ca. 900, which defined witchcraft as Devil-worship but declared it to be nothing more than a foolish delusion.
-The origin of the canon is unknown.
-When it was made public at the beginning of the 10th century by Regino of Prum, Abbot of Treves, it was erroneously presented as an ancient authority dating back to the fourth century.
-Around 1140, the Italian monk, Gratian, incorporated the Canon Episcopi into his authoritative text of canon law, the Concordance of Discordant Canons (usually called the Decretum).
-Thus the Episcopi became entrenched in the highest canonical law.
+The origins of the Canon Episcopi remain uncertain.
+It was first made widely known at the beginning of the 10th century by Regino of Prüm, Abbot of Trier (Treves), who mistakenly presented it as an ancient authority dating back to the fourth century.
+This attribution greatly enhanced its credibility.
+Around 1140, the Italian monk and jurist Gratian incorporated the Canon Episcopi into his monumental compilation of canon law, the Decretum (also known as the Concordance of Discordant Canons).
+From that point onward, the Canon Episcopi became embedded in the highest levels of ecclesiastical law.

-The text of the Canon Episcopi is as follows:
+The Text of the Canon Episcopi

-Bishops and their officials must labour with all their strength to uproot thoroughly from their parishes the pernicious art of sorcery and malefice invented by the Devil, and if they find a man or woman follower of this wickedness to eject them foully disgraced from their parishes.
+> Bishops and their officials must labour with all their strength to uproot thoroughly from their parishes the pernicious art of sorcery and malefice invented by the Devil, and if they find a man or woman follower of this wickedness to eject them foully disgraced from their parishes.

 For the Apostle says, “A man that is a heretic after the first and second admonition avoid.”
 Those are held captive by the Devil who, leaving their creator, seek the aid of the Devil.
 And so Holy Church must be cleansed of this pest.
 It is also not to be omitted that some wicked women, perverted by the Devil, seduced by illusions and phantasms of Demons, believe and profess themselves, in the hours of the night, to ride upon certain beasts with Diana, the goddess of pagans, and an innumerable multitude of women, and in the silence of the dead of the night to traverse great spaces of earth, and to obey her commands as of their mistress, and to be summoned to her service on certain nights.